 You guessed it: deliverables.
 Pretenders chatter; experts deliver the goods.

 In most cases, that means some kind of report – and not just an email filled with “action items.”
-To warrant our fees, we consultants regularly employ all the term-paper tools we thought we had left behind in grad school:
+To warrant our fees, we consultants employ all the term-paper tools we thought we had left behind in school:

 - charts and tables and graphs

 - all the accoutrements: cover sheet, table of contents, executive summary

 - a big juicy appendix filled with as much dirt on the client’s competitors as possible